robinrocks/ugrok/README.md

 This extension enables you to use Grok custom system prompts to create your own custom assistant

-Feel free to fork for a more domain specific assistant

 ## Install

 - Open **Ulauncher**